Harold Hersey: Early life

-He was born on April 11, 1893, in Montana to Augustine Haynes "Doc" Hersey, a newspaper reporter and publisher.
+Hersey was born on April 11, 1893, in Montana to Augustine Haynes "Doc" Hersey, a newspaper reporter and publisher.
 The family moved to Washington, D.C., in the late 1890s.
 While Mrs. Hersey and two daughters stayed at home, Doc took Harold with him on globe-trotting reportorial assignments.
 They visited many places in North America.
 In 1904–05, they traveled to the Far East for the Russo-Japanese War.
 The pair traveled extensively in eastern Asia.
 Doc died in D.C. in 1907, leaving Harold with his mother and sisters.

-Harold worked at the Library of Congress for eight years while getting a degree from George Washington University at night.
+Hersey worked at the Library of Congress for eight years while getting a degree from George Washington University at night.
 About 1914, he married Merle Williams; they had one child, a daughter Dorothy, Harold Hersey's only offspring.
 The marriage was brief.
 (Merle W. Hersey later moved to New York and edited a succession of sex-oriented "girly pulps" from about 1925–36.)